Buckingham Lodge care home

 Take a tour

-In person show rounds are available for you and your loved-one to tour our home and meet the team, subject to testing and safety guidelines.
+In person show rounds are available for you and your loved-one to tour our home and meet the team, subject to testing, proof of vaccination and safety guidelines.
 Simply make an enquiry and we’ll arrange your visit.

 Enjoy a range of safe visiting options for loved-ones, including regular contact from visitors supported by testing, plus outdoor and indoor visits with a screen.